dper/pumptweet/README.md

 Configuring Pump
 ================

-The script uses pypump (<https://pypump.readthedocs.org/en/latest/gettingstarted/qnd.html>) to communicate with pump servers.
-These instructions are lifted from the excellent pypump documentation.
+The script uses PyPump (<https://pypump.readthedocs.org/en/latest/gettingstarted/qnd.html>) to communicate with pump servers.
+These instructions are based on the excellent PyPump documentation.
 This assumes you already have an account.

     $ cd src/PumpTweet
     $ source bin/activate